-GEF has activities in related sectors and involving countries which are participating in this Project.
-These are implemented by different Implementing Agencies (IAs).
-An inventory of other GEF activities in the past and present is presented in Table 5.1.
-Initiatives in the GEF pipeline are provided in Table 5.2.
+With respect to other projects implemented by different Implementing Agencies (IAs), an inventory of current and past GEF activities is listed in Table 5.1, while Table 5.2 presents initiatives in the GEF pipeline.
 The relevance of these projects in relation to the proposed Cogen for Africa Project and to the individual cogeneration projects are briefly discussed in both tables.
 Although there is relevance between many of these projects and the Cogen for Africa Project, not all of them have activities in the countries covered by this Project.
 Furthermore, even for projects in the relevant countries, the scope and activities involved may not offer or allow some collaboration.
 For the projects GEF that are relevant, a plan for coordination are briefly indicated in the Tables 5.1 and 5.2.
-At the initial stage of the Project implementation, more detailed discussions on creating synergy and cooperation with these projects will be sought, but in the meantime, a draft coordination plan has already been formulated and is summarised in the following table.
+At the initial stage of the Project implementation, more detailed discussions on creating synergy and cooperation with these projects will be sought, but in the meantime, a draft coordination plan has already been formulated and is summarized Table 5.1.